SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 <!--
 - It's great to be speaking here at TechFest
-- This is my first in-person talk after two remote events
+- This is my first in-person conference after two remote events
 - It feels great to be back in the same room as other people
 - This is _The Next Generation of Front-End Architecture_
 - And before I being, I feel like I need to apologize
 - When I came up with the title of this talk...
   - the connection to the Star Trek series didn't occur to me
 - So if you came here for a Star-Trek-themed talk, I'm sorry to disappoint you
+- But... if you're willing to stick around...
-- But I think you'll enjoy this discussion of modern front-end architecture
+  - I think you'll enjoy this discussion of modern front-end architecture
-- But before I go any further, let me introduce myself...
+- Before I go any further, let me introduce myself...
 -->

 ---